 The results of the Quarterly National Household Survey (QNHS) provide the basis for the official series of quarterly labour force estimates.
 The labour force and its constituent figures shown in this report are directly based on the census.
-Users should be aware that information derived from identical questions in the census and QNHS for the relevant quarter of the same year may show appreciable differences.
-The main categories affected are the constituents of the question on principal economic status, the International Labour Organisation (ILO) definition of employment and the employment estimates classified by industry and occupation.
+Users should be aware that information derived from identical questions in the census and QNHS for the same year may show appreciable differences.
+The main categories affected are the constituents of the question on principal economic status and the employment estimates classified by industry and occupation.
 The main reasons for the differences are: